0xm99/modded-geth/README.md

 >Sniping speed on Txpool (mempool) is drastically increased !

 ## Public tests:
->Modded geth VS default geth : 6 servers, each one with a dedicated full BSC node and a basic nodejs sniper on it.
+>Modded geth VS default geth tests: 6 servers, each one with a dedicated full BSC node and a basic nodejs sniper on it.
 >
 >1 server = 1 node = 1 sniper.
 Same servers location, same settings for everyone.
 >